atimpone/aws-foundation-journey/1-dev-environments/2-5-create-team-dev-environments.md

 ---

-See [How to deploy an AWS account with Account Factory](https://docs.aws.amazon.com/controltower/latest/userguide/account-factory.html#configure-provision-new-account) to set up the initial development team AWS accounts.
+See the section "Provisioning Account Factory Accounts With AWS Service Catalog" in the [AWS Control Tower Account Factory](https://docs.aws.amazon.com/controltower/latest/userguide/account-factory.html) documentation for instructions on how to set up the initial development team AWS accounts.

 ## 4. Set Up Baseline Access Permissions